Long-Term Effects of Cocaine Abuse

 Intensive outpatient programs (IOPs) for cocaine abuse require their patients to attend rehab for around three to four hours a day, a few days a week.
 When not in rehab sessions, IOP patients can live in their own homes and tend to their normal lives.

-IOPs are for individuals that suffer from moderate-level addictions.
-Thus, people with moderate level cocaine addictions that can’t afford to take off from their lives completely to attend rehab should enter our IOP cocaine addiction treatment programs.
+IOPs are for individuals who suffer from moderate-level addictions.
+Thus, people with moderate-level cocaine addictions who can’t afford to take off from their lives completely to attend rehab should enter our IOP cocaine addiction treatment programs.

 Outpatient Program

-A standard outpatient program (OP) is one that requires its patients to attend rehab for approximately only a couple of hours a day, once or twice a week.
-When not in rehab OP patients can live in their own homes and tend to their normal lives.
+A standard outpatient program (OP) is one that requires its patients to attend rehab programs for approximately only a couple of hours a day, once or twice a week.
+When not in rehab, OP patients can live in their own homes and tend to their normal lives.

-Because OPs don’t require their patients to attend rehab for a long period of time, they are best suited for individuals with milder addictions.
+Because OPs don’t require their patients to attend rehab for a long period of time, this level of care is best suited for individuals with milder addictions.
 Thus, people with mild cocaine addictions can attend our OPs.

 Receive Cocaine Addiction Treatment At Live Free Recovery

 Live Free Recovery is an addiction treatment center located in New Hampshire.
 As an addiction treatment center, we here at Live Free Recovery offer a full continuum of care that treats moderate-level a wide variety of substance addictions, including cocaine addiction.
-Thus, if you are looking for quality cocaine addiction treatment, look no further than Live Free Recovery.
+Thus, if you or your loved ones are looking for quality cocaine addiction treatment options, look no further than Live Free Recovery.

-To learn more about Live Free Recovery and the addiction treatment programs and services that we offer, contact us today.
+To learn more about Live Free Recovery and the types of treatment programs and services that we offer, contact us today.